ufs-community/uwtools/docs/sections/user_guide/yaml/mkdir.rst

-.. _directories_yaml:
+.. _mkdir_yaml:

 Directory Blocks
 ================

-Directory blocks define a sequence of one or more directory to be created, nested under a ``mkdir:`` key.
-Each value is either an absolute path, or a path relative to the target directory.
+Directory blocks define a sequence of one or more directories to be created, nested under a ``mkdir:`` key.
+Each value is either an absolute path, or a path relative to the target directory, specified either via the CLI or an API call.

 Example block with aboslute paths: